milvus-io/milvus/CODE_REVIEW.md

 - Does the code do exactly the same as title and commit message describe?

-- Can this function and variable's behavior be inferred by its name
+- Can this function and variable's behavior be inferred by its name?

 - Do unit tests cover all the important code branches?